How to Recover From Delayed Onset Muscle Soreness (DOMS)

 This question of the week is a question to me, rather than a question to you.
 Let me know your thoughts on the subject after reading the article.

 Let me tell you about a recent conversation with one of my friends over IM.
 This guy used to lift with me back in college, but he’s working on his own business right now and hasn’t touched a weight in almost a year.
-So they guy goes out and gets a gym membership and starts training again last Monday.
+So the guy goes out and gets a gym membership and starts training again last Monday.

 This is how the conversation went down…

-weightlifting friend: yo wtf
+my weightlifting friend: yo wtf

 friend: my muscles hurt